department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2022-12 Patient Check In Travel Reimbursement Veteran Intercept at Wilkes-Barre/conversation-guide.md

 Great.
 Would you like to check in using your smartphone today?

 Great.
 My name is Ben and I’m a researcher for the VA.
 I’m here to help get you checked in using your smartphone and gather feedback on the mobile check in process.
 Do you mind if I ask you a few questions while helping you check in?
-It will help us continue to improve the check in process for Veterans like yourself.
 This is completely voluntary.

 *If no:*